yguitton/training-material/topics/epigenetics/tutorials/cut_and_run/tutorial.md

 > <question-title></question-title>
 >
-> What percentage of read pairs mapped concordantly?
+> What percentage of read pairs from Rep1 mapped concordantly?
 >
 > > <solution-title></solution-title>
 > >